10 Month Old Feeding Schedule, Recipes, and Tips

 Before bed | Breast milk or formula | 1 serving |

-Start and end the day with nursing, for healthy bonding and added nutrition for the baby.
+Start and end the day with nursing for healthy bonding and added nutrition for the baby, and then you can follow the above feeding plan for a 10-month-old baby.

 Foods to Avoid for a 10-Month-Old Infant

 The baby is still growing, and his digestive system takes time to develop.
-Certain foods need to be avoided, such as:
+Along with remembering the 10-month-old feeding routine, you must also remember certain food items that should be avoided, such as (4):

 - Whole fruits and vegetables, or bigger pieces of the same.
 Chop them into bite-sized portions.